Plume-org/docs/source/installation/with/prebuilt.html.md

 ---

 This installation method is only available for 64 bits Linux machines.
 Pre-built binairies for other platforms may come in the future.
+For Windows users, try this [page](https://github.com/iamdoubz/Plume4Windows).

 You will need to have `wget` installed for this method to work.